Physalis longifolia Nutt.

 Lookalikes - Other species of Physalis.

-Other info. - This is one of the more common species of ground cherry in Missouri, found across most of the state, and also occurring in some form across most of the continental U.S. The plant can look like a little "tree" with a single straight stem and "canopy" of branches near the apex, or it can grow very low and almost sprawl.
-Important characters for identification include relatively narrow leaves (lanceolate to ovate but not broadly ovate), stems and calyces which are sparsely pubescent at most, and relatively large flowers with dark purple markings at their centers.
+Other info. - This is one of the more common species of ground cherry in Missouri, found across most of the state, and also occurring in some form across most of the continental U.S., particularly in the central region.
+The plant can look like a little "tree" with a single straight stem and "canopy" of branches near the apex, or it can grow very low and almost sprawl.
+Important characters for identification include relatively narrow leaves (lanceolate to ovate but not broadly ovate), stems and calyces which are sparsely pubescent at most with hairs which are not glandular, and relatively large flowers with dark purple markings at their centers.
 The species is further subdivided into var. longifolia, with narrower leaves, and var. subglabrata, with slightly broader leaves.
 The distinction is subtle.

 The tomatillo, used extensively in Latin cooking and now common in American supermarkets, is also from the genus Physalis.
 Some of our species are edible while raw, some need to be cooked first.
-P. longifolia should be cooked first.
+Fruits of P. longifolia should be cooked first, though the effort seems hardly worthwhile as the fruits are quite small.